 On a technical level, the Game Pass for PC app works fine enough, but parts of the experience are clunky and buggy.
 Using the Game Pass for PC for a while, I downloaded a wide range of games, including games from the EA Play catalogue, and for the most part had a pretty good time.
 Most of it worked, but an unfortunate amount of it didn’t.

-Firstly, the app has a lot of deadweight to it – the only way to view all of your downloaded games is through a vertical line on the side of the application.
-It would have been nice to have a library window.
+Firstly, the app has a lot of deadweight to it – the only way to view all of your downloaded games is through a vertical line on the side of the application and a pretty basic library window.
 Also, sometimes downloads will simply fail or stop downloading without specifying why.
 You can get them to download after a little while, you just need to retry the download.

 Be cautious with the games you do download though, cause some might not work, or could stop working.
 This happened when I downloaded Pillars of Eternity II: Deadfire, which worked the first time I booted it after installing, and then stopped working every time after.

 Also, the EA Play Library might be available to Game Pass for PC users, but it doesn’t work that well.
 You need a separate EA account, along with the EA Desktop app, and then you need to link the two apps.
 Whenever you want to boot an EA Play game, you need to have the EA Desktop app open.
 The integration between these apps is quite poor, but you can get by without it.